NEW: U.S. officials say chatter among terrorists is helping to advance belief it was a bombing

-Russian President Vladimir Putin suspended Russian air traffic with Egypt on Friday until the cause of the crash is determined, the Kremlin said.
+Also Friday, Russian President Vladimir Putin agreed to suspend Russian air traffic with Egypt until the cause of the crash can be determined, the Kremlin said.

-The United States and Britain shared their intelligence with Russia concerning the Metrojet crash before Putin made the decision to suspend flights, Kremlin spokesman Dmitry Peskov told CNN's Matthew Chance.
+The United States and Britain shared their intelligence with Russia concerning the Metrojet crash before Putin made the decision to suspend flights, Kremlin spokesman Dmitry Peskov told CNN’s Matthew Chance late Friday.

 Putin spoke with Egyptian President Abdel Fattah el-Sisi about the security situation in Egypt.

-The jet, carrying mostly Russian families returning from Red Sea vacations, was 23 minutes into its flight last Saturday from Sharm el-Sheikh to St. Petersburg when it disappeared from radar over Egypt’s Sinai Peninsula.
+The airliner, carrying mostly Russian families returning from Red Sea vacations, was 23 minutes into its flight Saturday from Sharm el-Sheikh to St. Petersburg, Russia, when it disappeared from radar over Egypt’s Sinai Peninsula.
 A U.S. satellite detected a heat flash over Sinai.
 The plane broke apart and fell 30,000 feet.
 All aboard died.

 A U.S. satellite detected a heat flash over Sinai.
 The plane broke apart and fell 30,000 feet.
 All aboard died.

-Russia's about-face buttressed a theory about the cause of the crash.
-As investigators pick through the rubble of the Russian airliner, and as Western officials sift through their own intelligence reports, some suspect Flight 9268 was brought down by a bomb planted in its hold.
+Russia’s about-face buttressed a theory about the cause of the crash.
+As investigators pick through the rubble of the Russian airliner, and as Western officials sift through their own intelligence reports, some have suspected Flight 9268 was brought down by a bomb planted in its hold.